linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 14 Asset Pricing Theories.md

 The implications of these results are substantial.
 First, we would expect realized rates of return over long periods to be related to the systematic risk as opposed to the total risk of securities.
 As the unsystematic risk is relatively easily eliminated, we should not expect the market to offer investors a "risk premium" for bearing such risk.
 Second, because security systematic risk is equal to the security beta times  $\sigma(R_M)$ , which is common to all securities, beta is useful as a relative risk measure.
 The  $\beta$  gives the systematic risk of a security (or portfolio) relative to the risk of the market index.
 Thus, it is often convenient to speak of systematic risk in relative terms, that is, in terms of beta rather than beta times  $\sigma(R_M)$ .

+### Estimating Beta

-Estimating beta The beta of a security or portfolio can be estimated by estimating the market model given by equation (14.5) using regression analysis applied to historical returns.
+The beta of a security or portfolio can be estimated by estimating the market model given by equation (14.5) using regression analysis applied to historical returns.
 The estimated slope for the market model is the estimate of beta.
 A series of returns is computed over some time interval for some broad market index (such as the S&P 500 stock market index) and for the stock (or portfolio).
 For example, monthly returns can be calculated for the past five years, providing 60 return observations for both the market index and the stock or portfolio.
 Or weekly returns can be calculated for the past year.
 Nothing in financial theory indicates whether weekly, monthly, or even daily returns should be used.
 Nor does theory indicate any specific number of observations, except that statistical methodology indicates that more observations give a more reliable measure of beta.

 Beta estimates are available on the Internet from Yahoo Finance and Google Finance for individual stocks.
 Table 14.1 shows the estimates of beta from the Yahoo Finance web site for five stocks as reported on August 3, 2018.
 Yahoo Finance uses monthly price changes for the company's stock and the monthly change of the S&P 500 index.
 Three years of returns (36 months) are used (when available).